Opium & Foreign Devils

 • Lin Ze Xu

-Today, the British are often portrayed as villains in this conflict.
+In Chinese media today, the British are often portrayed as villains in this conflict.
 Lin Zexu who suffered from the dirty trick No. 11 of 李代桃僵 (if you’ve read my book) is regarded a hero.
 Statues and memorials of this courageous and principled man can be found all over China, Taiwan and even Chinatowns in America.
 Chinese society today also takes a very dim view of opium.
 Nobody will say that it’s a tradition that foreigners have no right to criticise anymore.